-Alternatively, if the host being upgraded is using an on-premises license (as will almost always be the case), submit a License Change Request in the Customer Portal to obtain a new license file.
+GO-Global cloud-based licenses will automatically be upgraded when a new version of GO-Global is released.
+If the host being upgraded is using an on-premises license, submit a License Change Request in the Customer Portal to obtain a new license file.

-To obtain a version 6.2 on-premises license file
+To obtain a version 6.3 on-premises license file